-Introduction: AUTOMATIC TEMPERATURE COMPENSATION OF ATLAS'S SALINITY SENSOR
+Introduction: AUTOMATIC TEMPERATURE COMPENSATION OF ATLAS'S CONDUCTIVITY SENSOR

-The temperature readings are passed to the salinity sensor after which the compensated salinity readings are outputted.
+The temperature readings are passed to the conductivity sensor after which the compensated conductivity readings are outputted.
 Operation is via I2C protocol and readings are displayed on the Arduino serial plotter or monitor.

 - The temperature is automatically accounted for, enabling accurate conductivity readings.